 Latest National Register Landmark: The Meldrum-Edwards Building

-Buffalo’s newest National Register property also has seven new apartments.
+Buffalo’s newest National Registry property also has seven new apartments.
 The Meldrum-Edwards Building, now dubbed The Antonio, at 265-67 Pearl Street was added to the Register on May 29.
 In late-2011, Ellicott Development unveiled a dozen upscale loft apartments on the top four floors of the seven-story building.
 The company recently added an additional seven units on the bottom three floors of the building.
 All of the units are leased according to Ellicott Development.

 Information on the building from the Registration Form prepared by Kerry Traynor of kta preservation specialists: